Hamilton Shirley Amerasinghe: Civil Service

 Amerasinghe joined the Ceylon Civil Service in 1937, starting a career that would span 44 years.
 As a cadet, he served in the Kegalle Kachcheri, as the Additional Police Magistrate in Kegalle and office assistant, Jaffna Kachcheri.
 Promoted an officer, he served in the Puttalam, Mannar and Vavuniya Kachcheri, before appointment as Secretary to the Minister of Health in 1941.
 He then served as Assistant Controller of Imports and Exports, Assistant Government Agent, Kegalle, Rathanapura and Matale.
 He was then Assistant Secretary to the Ministry of Home Affairs.
 In 1950, he was appointed Resident Manager of the Gal Oya Development Board in 1950.
 Two years later, he was sent on his first overseas appointment as Counsellor of Embassy of Ceylon in Washington, DC, from 1953 to 1955.
 From 1955 to 1957, he was the Controller of Establishments, General Treasury.
 In 1958, he became the Controller of Finance, Supply and Cadre, General Treasury.
 The same year, he was appointed as the Permanent Secretary to the Ministry of Nationalized Services and Road Transport as well as Chairman of the Port (Cargo) Corporation.

-In 1961, Amerasinghe became Secretary to the Treasury and Permanent Secretary to the Minister of Finance, succeeding his cousin Samson Felix Amarasinghe and held that post until 1963, while also serving as Official Member of the Monetary Board of the Central Bank and Alternate Governor for Ceylon in the International Bank for Reconstruction and Development.
+In 1961, Amerasinghe became Secretary to the Treasury and Permanent Secretary to the Minister of Finance, succeeding Samson Felix Amerasinghe and held that post until 1963, while also serving as Official Member of the Monetary Board of the Central Bank and Alternate Governor for Ceylon in the International Bank for Reconstruction and Development.

 In 1963, he was appointed Ceylon High Commissioner to India and served concurrently as Ambassador to Nepal and Afghanistan until he moved to the United Nations in 1967.